tessa-nz/simple-ingress-external-auth/README.md

 Easy and simple Kubernetes ingress authentication.

+Why fork?
+We needed more logs.
+Everything else should be the same.

 ## How does it work

 Most kubernetes ingress have a way of delegating the authentication to an external auth system.